Dronzillla/flask_pzp_project/README.md

 - Admin user can delete any user and any uploaded national progress plan.

 ### Development process
 This application is being developed in stages.
 In each stage the main objective(s) and requirements are set.
 Only after completing the stage new objective(s) and requirements are set for the next stage.
-Development stages, objectives and requirements are outlined in file ...
+Development stages, objectives and requirements are outlined in [specification.md](https://github.com/Dronzillla/flask_pzp_project/blob/main/specification.md)

 In the first stage a database diagram was drawn using [app.diagrams.net](https://app.diagrams.net/) to model how information in Excel spreadsheets should be recorded in database tables:
 <img src="blueprintapp/static/images/db_diagram.png" alt="db_diagram" style="width: 800px;">

 ### Testing
 During development manual tests were performed to ensure that the application works as it is supposed to.

 For automatic testing **pytest** is used.
 There are still a lot of automatic tests missing.

-In this project tests are organized into folders considering seven scenarios that are based on user type:
+Automatic tests are organized into folders considering seven scenarios that are based on user type:
 1. Anonymous user.
 2. Registered, logged in, verified, not an admin user.
 3. Registered, logged in, verified, an admin user.
 4. Registered, not logged in, verified, not an admin user.
 5. Registered, not logged in, verified, an admin user.
 6. Registered, not logged in, not verified, not an admin user.
 7. Registered, not logged in, not verified, an admin user.

 Folder structure like this will ensure structured and comprehensive coverage of this app functionality for different user states.
 Tests are then further separated to folders, that are named based on blueprint names to further align tests with application blueprint structure.

 For running tests and/ or running test coverage report change current working directory to project root directory and run respective commands:
-**For running tests**:
+1. **For running tests**:
     ```sh
     pytest
     ```
-**For running test coverage report**:
+2. **For running test coverage report**:
     ```sh
     pytest --cov=blueprintapp
     ```